 - Chandraprabha Vati – 2 tablets twice a day with warm water

-Along with the Ayurvedic medicines, some herbs or spices are also effective for treating male infertility.
+Also the Ayurvedic medicines, some herbs or spices are also effective for treating male infertility.
 For different conditions of impotence, various herbs are suggested in Ayurvedic texts.
 Some herbs are mentioned below.

 - Semen enhancing herbs: Shatavari, Ashwagandha, and Museli